 In our engagements and research, Toi Mai found that barbers and hairdressers faced many different but similar challenges.
 To tackle these challenges, the plan has identified various solutions-focused recommendations and actions.
 Our hope is that these, if enacted, will bind together the loose strands of dishevelled hair within the industry and unite the hair and barbering communities, just like the heru – a traditional Māori comb used to keep long hair fastened into a topknot – does so effectively, as we work towards a thriving workforce by 2035.

-Toi Mai would like to acknowledge and thank those who shared their invaluable feedback on the WDP.
-Further updates (including the final recommendations and actions) will be shared in due course.
+Toi Mai would like to acknowledge and thank those who shared their invaluable feedback on the draft WDP.
+The final plan (including the final recommendations and actions) is linked to in the resources below.

 Contact us at [email protected] if you have any questions.